Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework

 \subsubsection{Radboudumc private test set}

 Alongside the publicly available Radboudumc kidney abnormality dataset, a separate private test set was collected.
-This set consists of 20 cases without abnormalities and 30 cases with abnormalities.
+This set consists of 20 cases without renal masses and 30 cases with renal masses.
 The set is annotated following the same protocol used for the public dataset.
 Additionally, to enable assessment of inter-reader variability, an independent observer (an experienced medical student) also segmented all cases in this private set.
 This inter-observer annotation facilitates evaluating the model’s performance relative to human observer variability.
 The patient characteristics distribution is the same as reported for the Radboudumc training set.